 However, the choice of a \emph{confidence parameter} $\beta_t$, which controls the exploitation-exploration trade-off, is a practical challenge for GP-UCB-based methods, where $t$ is the iteration of BO.
 Since the theoretical choice of $\beta_t$ is considerably large and increases with $t$, particularly in the later iterations, GP-UCB with the theoretical $\beta_t$ causes over-exploration, which reduces the optimization performance.
 Therefore, in practice, $\beta_t$ is often specified manually using some heuristics, which strongly affects the performance of GP-UCB.
 Since this is a common problem with GP-UCB-based methods, mitigating the effect of the manual specification of $\beta_t$ is an important task.

 To resolve this issue, \citet{berk2021-randomized} have proposed a \emph{randomized} GP-UCB (RGP-UCB), which uses a randomized confidence parameter $\zeta_t$, which follows the Gamma distribution.
 Their experimental results demonstrated that RGP-UCB performed better than the standard GP-UCB.
-Although \citet{berk2021-randomized} provided the regret analysis, it contains some technical issues, including an unknown convergence rate (See Appendix~\ref{app:issues_RGPUCB} for details).
+Although \citet{berk2021-randomized} provided the regret analysis, it appears to contain some technical issues, including an unknown convergence rate (See Appendix~\ref{app:issues_RGPUCB} for details).
 Therefore, the theoretical justification of RGP-UCB is still an open problem.

 This study demonstrates a generalized regret bound of RGP-UCB, which holds for a wider class of distributions for $\zeta_t$ in the Bayesian setting, where an objective function $f$ is assumed to be a sample path from the GP.
 However, this analysis requires an increase in $\zeta_t$, as $\EE [\zeta_t] \approx \beta_t$, which implies the over-exploration cannot be avoided.
 Furthermore, this generalization does not provide us the choice of the distribution of $\zeta_t$.